 Variable customs and bountiful cultures are surrounding the wedding realm all over the world.
 And one of the most colourful and scintillating of them are the Muslim weddings.
 Islam is one of the most prominent religions and has numerous rituals and unique traditions to follow in their ceremonies.
 Over 172 million people marry by traditional Islamic rules in India.
-Let us find out what makes an Islamic wedding so special.

 - Salatul Ishtikara

 There are pre-wedding rituals, wedding rituals, and post-wedding rituals at every wedding.
 Indian weddings are always elaborate.
 Here are the rituals that Islamic weddings follow.

 This is a pre-wedding ritual in which the Imam performs a prayer to seek Allah’s blessings for the marriage.
 This ritual is basically an official announcement of the marriage.

 This follows the Salatul Ishtikara.
 It involves a visit from the groom’s mother to the bride’s home.
 She brings gifts and sweets and an ominous gold coin, or silver.
 It is wrapped in a silk scarf and tied around the wrist of the bride, marking her formal welcome and acceptance into the new family.

 We all know mangni is the engagement.
 Close friends and relatives come together to witness the ring exchanging ceremony.
 Both families shower each other with gifts.
 This is the public declaration of the betrothal of the bride and groom.